orioncrocker/dsssg/src/posts/linux/secure-your-ssh-server.md

-# Secure your SSH connection
+# Secure your SSH server

 An SSH connection is kind of like a fire: it needs three ingredients in order to survive.
 Take any one of those three away, and the whole thing ceases to be.